Tomáš Galásek

-Tomáš Galásek (/cs/; born 15 January 1973) is a former Czech football midfielder and current manager of Baník Ostrava.
-He is the only player to witness both silver goals ever scored in European football, scoring the first for Ajax.
+Tomáš Galásek (/cs/; born 15 January 1973) is a Czech football manager and former player.
+A midfielder, he is the only player to have witnessed both silver goals ever scored in European football, scoring the first for Ajax.

 Club career

-Galásek started his career with Banik Ostrava in 1991, before moving to Willem II Tilburg in 1997.
+Galásek started his career with Banik Ostrava, where he was part of the starting line-up for more than four seasons, before moving to Dutch side Willem II Tilburg in 1996 for a fee of 50 million Czech koruna.
 With Willem II, he reached an historic fifth place in Eredivisie, which meant UEFA Cup qualification for the first time in 30 years.
 Since then, he played four UEFA Cup matches.
 In 1998–99, Willem II exceeded the previous year's performance, finishing second in the league.
 For the first time in history, Willem II qualified for the UEFA Champions League.
 In that competition, Galásek played five matches for Willem II.

 Galásek moved to Ajax in the summer of 2000.
 With Ajax, he won the national championship twice and the national cup once and played 26 times in the Champions League.

 From 2006, he played for 1.
 FC Nürnberg in the Bundesliga, after signing a two-year deal with German club.
 On 15 August 2008, he returned to Banik Ostrava.
 On 19 December, he signed a contract with Borussia Mönchengladbach.
 In July 2009, he retired from professional football but made a comeback in the Bayernliga on 31 August 2009 when he signed for FSV Erlangen-Bruck.